Search This Blog

 How does the closeness of your counting bowls in the head enter into the choice between a ‘blocker’ and a ’catcher’?
 The word ‘close’ is relative.
 If it is unsurprising for the opposing skip to bowl within two mat lengths of the jack, ‘close’ is perhaps one mat length.
 If his average bowl is just one mat length from the jack, a ‘close’ bowl is, say, 9 inches.

 If your side has only one bowl in the head, you should not try to block.
-You need another bowl in the head in case your ‘close’ bowl is driven out resulting in a big score against.
+You need another bowl in the head in case your ‘close’ bowl is driven out resulting in a big score against you.

 Second Last Bowl in a Promising Multiple-Win End

 How does the length of the end enter into the choice between a ‘block’ and a ‘catcher’ bowl?
 The shorter the end, the more likely an on-shot will succeed in disrupting the head or causing the re-spotting of the jack.
 Do not block against a skip who never drives!
 Don’t try to block against a short drive.
 The opposing skip has too little problem visualizing whether your intended block is actually in the way.
 Draw to the jack again.
 Or put in a catcher at the back.
+I estimate it is about five times as easy to deliver a useful catcher bowl as a useful blocker.
 When re-spotting is in effect, cover the re-spot position.
 It is an easy bowl to deliver and won’t disrupt the head.

 Why would it matter whether the opposition has a back bowl?
 A good skip will not drive if his side does not have back bowls.
 The chance of ending up in an even worse predicament will deter him.
 In such a situation an overweight delivery can be expected but not one where the skip would expect to lose his bowl out of bounds or in the ditch.
 Since no drive is tactically sensible there is no point in setting a block against it.
 Blocking an over-weight shot is impossible because its path to the jack depends upon velocity.
 Besides, it is the hardest shot to deliver, so invite your opposition to try it!
 The best shot is to add to the count with a bowl just beyond the head.

 If you are going to try to block a draw shot, set your block just 14-16 meters in front of the mat in the draw path.
 The closer the bowl is to the mat the more different paths it blocks.
+A block shot is more likely to succeed on a slow rink.
 Watch to see whether your opposite moves on the mat to avoid short bowls.

 A ‘catcher’ bowl cannot reduce the chance of an opposing drive hitting its target.
 If the target is hit usually at least one shot will be lost.
 A blocker can save the entire head because the blocked drive usually careens away without damage.
 A blocker can convince the other side to try a draw to save shots.